Atari BASIC Instructions

 not be error message, program will be continued from given line.
 Error

-code could be read byPEEK(195)
+code could be read byPEEK(195)and number of line which

-caused error could be read byPEEK(186)+256*PEEK(187)
+caused error could be read byPEEK(186)+256*PEEK(187).
+Error

 trapping is turned off by error detection or instruction TRAP with